Ketamine-Assisted Psychotherapy (KAP)

 Your consent is paramount at every stage of our work together.
 It is always okay to change your mind about doing this work, even up to the moment before taking the medicine.
 If you have any hesitations and aren’t a full “yes” we will talk about it and make sure it is right to proceed.

-Additionally, although the journey will be a different kind of experience than what you are used to, we will work together to make sure that you have whatever you need to feel safe and supported.
-We will plan ahead for what you might need and anything that you would not be comfortable with.
-Having a hand to hold or therapeutic touch for the purpose of helping you
+Although the journey will be a different kind of experience than what you’re used to, we will work together to make sure that you have whatever you need to feel safe and supported.
+We’ll plan ahead for what you might need and anything you wouldn’t be comfortable with.
+Therapeutic touch-such as having a hand to help you feel grounded-is available but never required, and never done without your consent both before and during the session.

-To be completely clear, our work together will always be completely non-sexual, with all the same parameters that ethics dictate for an effective therapeutic alliance.
-In this way, in combination with our preparation and collaboration, you will have more of an idea of what to expect, making the leap into the unknown much less scary.
+To be completely clear, our work will always be entirely non-sexual, with all the same ethical parameters that guide any effective therapeutic relationship.
+Together with our preparation and collaboration, you’ll have a clearer sense of what to expect- making the leap into the unknown less scary.

 What happens in the journey